HewlettPackard/hpegl-metal-client/v1/pkg/client/docs/ServicesApi.md

 ## Update

-> OsServiceImage Update(ctx, imageId, fileName)
+> OsServiceImage Update(ctx, serviceId, fileName)

-Update an OS image by its ID
+Update an OS service image by its ID

-Updates an OS Image with a matching ID.
+Updates an OS service image with a matching ID.
 Note that Hoster or BMaaS Access Owner role is required for this operation.

 ### Required Parameters